 To be considered for admission to the LL.M. program, an applicant must have a bachelor's degree.
 We particularly look for applicants with the following qualifications:

 Complete a bachelor's degree or equivalent in China or a foreign country

 Being enrolled in a law or law-related program

 Being qualified to practice law in a jurisdiction outside Mainland China

 Valid TOEFL(≥90), or academic IELTS(≥6) report

-(Native English speaker or the applicants with bachelor master degree in native English nations can be waived from these requirements.)
+(Native English speaker or the applicants with a bachelor or master's degree in native English nations can be waived from this requirement.)

 Admissions decisions are made on a rolling basis beginning in September (the fall semester).
-The S.J.D. program Admissions Committee reviews the whole application package carefully and selects qualified applicants who would best benefit from and contribute to the S.J.D.
+The LL.M.
+Admissions Committee reviews the whole application package carefully and selects qualified applicants who would best benefit from and contribute to the LL.M.
 Program.
 The Committee makes decisions on individual applications as quickly as possible.